Tonga–Kermadec subduction zone: Volcanism

 There is extensive and currently active arc volcanism including the volcanoes of Tonga, the Kermadec Islands, the South Kermadec Ridge Seamounts and the Taupō Volcanic Zone.

 "Kermadec Sanctuary"

-With the largest underwater volcano chain, the region surrounding the Kermadec-Tonga Subduction Zone is one of the most geologically diverse areas in the world.
+With the largest underwater volcano chain, the region surrounding the Tonga–Kermadec subduction zone is one of the most geologically diverse areas in the world.
 The Kermadec Sanctuary was proposed in 2015 by the Prime Minister of New Zealand, John Key, at the United Nations in New York, which would create an area off limits to aquaculture, fishing, and mining.
 The sanctuary would be 620,000 square kilometers, making it the world's largest and most significant fully protected areas.
 The intention was to have the sanctuary in place, enacted by Parliament in November 2016.
 In September 2016, the enactment of the Kermadec Sanctuary was delayed due to failed negotiations over the Māori people's rights.
 As of June 2017, these issues have still not been resolved.